oscar6688/oscar6688/README.md

 I am a rising senior studying Data Science and Statistics at UC Berkeley with an emphasis on Machine Learning, Data Analytics, and Data Engineering.
 Some topics I have been exploring outside of my studies are software engineering, business analytics, and iOS/web development.

-- 🌱 I’m currently learning data engineering and bioengineering ethics.
+- 🌱 I’m currently learning backend-web architecture, applied machine learning II, healthcare analytics, NLP, Info Theory.
 - 🧑‍🤝‍🧑 I'm open to collaborating on projects on data analysis, machine learning, and software development!
 - 🕺 Hobbies: music on repeat 🎵, photography 📷, and exploring the new food/scenery 🍲🌄!
 - 💬 Ask me anything about transferring from a community college to 4-year university.
 Happy to provide advice!